adjust/adobe_air_sdk/README.md

 }
 ```

 The callback functions will be called after the SDK tries to send a package to the server.
-Within the callback you have access to a response data object specifically for the callback.
+Within the callback, you have access to a response data object specifically for the callback.
 Here is a quick summary of the session response data properties:

 - `var message:String` the message from the server or the error logged by the SDK.
 - `var timestamp:String` timestamp from the server.
-- `var adid:String` a unique device identifier provided by adjust.
+- `var adid:String` a unique device identifier provided by Adjust.
 - `var jsonResponse:String` the JSON object with the response from the server.

 Both event response data objects contain: